|

 the first line.
 Set process-prompt-pattern to "@<^wspace>+

-(.+)<newline>".
+(.+)<newline> ".
 This uses the machine name to locate the start of

 the current directory on the previous line.
-The default cmd.exe
+The default cmd.exe prompt

-prompt of $P$G could use a pattern of "(.*)%>", which
+of $P$G could use a pattern of "(.*)%> ", which selects all

 In non-Windows environments, Epsilon uses a different method to